 Common symptoms of aspartame toxicity are headaches, mental confusion, problems with balance, and numbness.

 Processed meats – bacon, jerky & hot dogs

-Sodium nitrite, sodium nitrate and sodium/potassium benzoate are salts added to processed foods, particularly meats, to preserve freshness.
+Sodium nitrite, sodium nitrate, and sodium/potassium benzoate are salts added to processed foods, particularly meats, to preserve freshness.
 The food industry relies on these additives as taste enhancers, and as a way to preserve bright colors that will catch the eye of the consumer.

-Although the use of these additives are approved by the Food & Drug Administration in regulated amounts, these chemicals are classified “Group 1 Carcinogen” by World Health Organization (WHO) experts.
+Although the use of these additives is approved by the Food & Drug Administration in regulated amounts, these chemicals are classified “Group 1 Carcinogen” by World Health Organization (WHO) experts.
 A large number of health complaints have been reported by consumers; among them skin issues, respiratory problems, headaches, dizziness, and brain fog.